KnightNikhil/Java-Interview-Preparation/JavaNotes/Spring.md

       name: admin
       password: admin123
 ```

-Use Spring Security to control access.
+2. **Use HTTPS instead of HTTP.**
+3. **Actuator Role**
+- Create a specific role, like ACTUATOR_ADMIN, and assign it to users who should have access.
+This is like giving a key to only trusted people.

 ---

-## 🔹 Custom Info Endpoint
+## Custom Info Endpoint
 Define info in `application.yml`:

 ```yaml